rundtjan/Serverless-data-parser-tool-for-project-proposals/README.md

 SLACK_TOKEN and HUBSPOT_APIKEY
 ```

 The frontend is a React-application, and can be started locally.
-Change directory into the folder "front", run:
+Change directory into the folder "front" and run:
 ```bash
 npm install
 ```